Hyundai IONIQ 5 N Review

 If you want proof that this car means business then you’ll find knee and shin bolsters, for when you really need to hang on in the corners.

-But putting aside the fun, the Ioniq 5 N is still a great practical family car.
-A large boot, plenty of room in the back, the tech we love from the standard car, and a rear windscreen wiper - something the standard car doesn't have yet - make it an everyday sports car.
+Putting aside the fun, the IONIQ 5 N is still a practical family car.
+A large boot, plenty of room in the back, the tech we love from the standard car, and even a pair of Isofix fittings and standard sunblinds for the rear windows, all make this a great every day performance car.

-Like the standard model the N comes with vehicle to load charging technology and that brilliant 800 volt running great, which delivers super fast charging capability of up to 233 kW on a DC charger.
-This translates into charging times of 18 minutes from 10-80% at the maximum speed, it has a maximum AC charging rate of 11 kW and will take around 11hours 45 mins to charge on average home wallbox.
+Like the standard model the N comes with vehicle to load charging technology and that brilliant 800 volt running great, which delivers ultra-rapid charging capability of up to 233 kW on a DC charger.
+This translates into charging times of as little as 18 minutes from 10-80% at the maximum speed.
+The maximum AC charging rate of 11 kW will come in handy at industrial points and destination chargers, while a standard 7kW home charger will fully charge the IONIQ 5 N in around 12 hours.

 Latest Reviews...